skyzyx/managing-humans/README.md

 * [A Toxic Paradox](http://randsinrepose.com/archives/a-toxic-paradox/) — Real change is hard
 * [A Disclosure](http://randsinrepose.com/archives/a-disclosure/) — Trust so you can scale
 * [The Larry Test](http://randsinrepose.com/archives/the-larry-test/) — Are we done?
+* [Subtlety, Subterfuge, and Silence](http://randsinrepose.com/archives/subtlety-subterfuge-and-silence/) — In silence, you can assess
+* [Don’t Be A Prick](http://randsinrepose.com/archives/dont-be-a-prick/) — A management style that scales
 * [Chaotic Beautiful Snowflakes](http://randsinrepose.com/archives/chaotic-beautiful-snowflakes/) — And that’s just you
+* [Entropy Crushers](http://randsinrepose.com/archives/entropy-crushers/) — Do you want to be an engineer?
 * [The Wolf](http://randsinrepose.com/archives/the-wolf/) — Dictating their own terms
-* [Entropy Crushers](http://randsinrepose.com/archives/entropy-crushers/) — Do you want to be an engineer?

 # 1:1s
 * [The Update, The Vent, and The Disaster](http://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/) — A distinct lack of drama